Nesskip: Suðurland

 The conversion enabled the Suðurland to transport and store chilled goods, specifically salted chilled fish.
 The ship would transport goods from Iceland to Norway and European countries.
 As the Suðurland was the first ship in the Nesskip fleet, the ship was greatly responsible for establishing some of Nesskip's first shipping routes, both in Iceland and in the North Atlantic and Northern European regions.
-The port town of Akranes, 20 km North of Reykjavik, was largely a fishing town and became a primary port that the Suðurland transported frozen fish from as well as aluminium and some raw materials1.
+The port town of Akranes, 20 km North of Reykjavík, was largely a fishing town and became a primary port that the Suðurland transported frozen fish from as well as aluminium and some raw materials1.
 During 1984, the Suðurland completed a variety of voyages between Iceland, Norway and the Iberian Peninsula totalling 21 voyages.
 In 1986 the Suðurland stopped its operations due to a severe wreckage and subsequent sinking.

 Vesturland

 The Vesturland was the second ship purchased by Nesskip in 1976.
 The ship was originally built in the Fiskesstrand Shipyard, Norway, in 1973 for Holma hf and was named ‘Frendo Hvalsnes'.
 The name Vesturland directly translates to ‘the Western Region’, named after the Western region of Iceland.
 The primary function for the Vesturland was to transport fishmeal and frozen fish from Iceland to Northern European countries, and bulk transport building materials such as steel back to Iceland.
 The Vesturland had a gross tonnage of 2333 tons and a DWT of 2528.
 Vesturland II chartered for Nesskip from 1985-1991 and was sold to Eimskip hf and renamed Urridafoss.
 The ship was sold in 1992 again to Stevns Sea Schif and renamed again as Stevns Sea.